inctasoft/simple-log-ts/README.md

 {"timestamp":1696816253863,"level":"CRIT","correlation":"my_correlation_id","data":42}
 ```

-Notice how only `WARN`, `ERROR` and `CRIT` log statements are printed.
+- Notice how only `WARN`, `ERROR` and `CRIT` log statements are printed.
 This is because `process.env.LOGLEVEL` was not set and in this case `WARN` level is assumed.
 See `log.spec.ts` for details.

-NOTE that both `CRIT` and `ERROR` levels uses console.error stream.
+- Notice that both `CRIT` and `ERROR` levels uses console.error stream.
 However by setting `process.env.LOGLEVEL` to `CRIT` one can filter out other errors, leaving only those logged by the `crit` method.